Edited by: Keri Stooksbury

 But we get it: not all businesses will be able to max out these categories.
 So with that in mind, we value the ability to turn your Ink Business Cash card’s cash-back to Ultimate Rewards points conservatively at $300.
 Remember though, this can easily be worth more if you spend more on the card.

-On the other hand, this benefit is worth $0 if you don’t have an Ultimate Rewards earning credit card.
+On the other hand, this benefit is worth $0 if you don’t have a Chase credit card that earns Ultimate Rewards points.
 So, you can disregard this benefit if you don’t have one of these credit cards.

 Redeem For Statement Credit [N/A]